-LOLC are seeking to set up a mutually supportive mixed-tenure cohousing project in north-east London to Lifetime Homes standards, future proofing the homes for their changing needs.
-Older LGBT people are more likely to be single, live alone and rely on external services due to lack of informal support.
-The culture of sheltered homes can be isolating and LOLC intend to create an inclusive and safe space, contributing to innovative approaches to aging.
+LOLC are working on a mutually supportive mixed-tenure cohousing project in north-east London, future proofing the homes for their changing needs.
+Stonewall’s ‘Building Safe Choices’ report found older LGBT people are more likely to be single, live alone and rely on external services due to lack of informal support.
+The culture of retirement and sheltered homes can be isolating and LOLC intend to create an inclusive and safe space, contributing to innovative approaches to ageing.

-The group are looking to work in partnership with a Registered Provider or developer.
-Their goal is to build approximately 25-30% affordably rented accommodation, with the remainder available under the Older People’s Shared Ownership scheme or bought outright.
+The group are working in partnership with a large Housing Association to build around 20 units of which 25-30% will be affordably rented, with the remainder available under the Older People’s Shared Ownership scheme or bought outright.

-Co-founders Jude Watson and Susan Chambers met to research and develop the idea before holding their first public meeting in April 2016.
+The co-founders met to research and develop the idea before holding their first public meeting in April 2016.
 There are currently 19 members, who pay a £10 monthly contribution for travel, printing and room hire costs.
 LOLC are a Company Limited by Guarantee in which all full members are directors with voting rights.
-New members go through a process of joining before becoming a full member.
+New members go through a joining process before becoming a full member.
 Decisions are made by consensus and the roles of Chair and Secretary are rotated, while the Treasurer is a fixed role.

 How we’re helping

 LOLC attended our launch event in 2017 where they met housing associations, social investors and architects, who have been giving them informal advice since.
-They received funding from Locality to commission a business plan and are currently working with Maria Brenton, one of our CLH Advisers.
+They received funding from Locality to commission a business plan and are currently working with our associate adviser Maria Brenton.
 They are exploring potential partners and writing a brief for a project coordinator with experience in development to help identify potential sites and build relationships with partners.